|Purpose:||Copy standard input to both standard output and a file|

 TEE gets its input from standard input (usually the piped output of another command or program), and sends out two copies: one to standard output, the other to the file(s) that you specify.
 TEE is not likely to be useful with programs which do not use standard output, because these programs cannot send output through a pipe.

-For example, to search the file DOC for any lines containing the string Take Command, make a copy of the matching lines in TC.DAT, sort the lines, and write them to the output file TCS.DAT:
+Search the file DOC for any lines containing the string Take Command, make a copy of the matching lines in TC.DAT, sort the lines, and write them to the output file TCS.DAT:

 ffind /t"Take Command" doc | tee tc.dat | sort > tcs.dat